BTE-Trusted-Entity/sporran-extension/README.md

 yarn package
 ```

-This will generate a file `dist/web-ext-artifacts/sporran-1.0.0.zip` ready to be uploaded to stores
+This will generate a file `dist/web-ext-artifacts/sporran-???.zip` ready to be uploaded to stores.

 ## Scripts